cloudpipe/cloudpickle/README.md

 by the default `pickle` module from the Python standard library.

-`cloudpickle` is especially useful for **cluster computing** where Python expressions are shipped over the network to execute on remote hosts, possibly close to the data.
+`cloudpickle` is especially useful for **cluster computing** where Python code is shipped over the network to execute on remote hosts, possibly close to the data.

 Among other things, `cloudpickle` supports pickling for **lambda functions** along with **functions and classes defined interactively** in the `__main__` module (for instance in a script, a shell or a Jupyter notebook).

-**`cloudpickle` uses `pickle.HIGHEST_PROTOCOL` by default: it is meant to send objects between processes running the same version of Python.
-It is discouraged to use `cloudpickle` for long-term storage.**
+**`cloudpickle` uses `pickle.HIGHEST_PROTOCOL` by default**: it is meant to send objects between processes running the **same version of Python**.

+Using `cloudpickle` for **long-term object storage is not supported and discouraged.**

 Installation
 ------------